SAP-samples/teched2023-XP263/README.md

 - **Google Cloud Platform**: Learn to build a category management application with data integration from Google BigQuery and SAP S/4HANA into SAP Dataspshere.

-- **Microsoft Azure**: Build an SAP BTP application and integrate with Azure openAI using SAP AI Core LLM Service.
+- **Microsoft Azure**: Build an SAP BTP application and integrate with Azure openAI using SAP Generative AI Hub.

 ## Requirements